ircv3/ircv3-specifications/core/capability-negotiation.md

 ### Draft capabilities

 The `draft/` vendor namespace may be used when the working group is considering specifications.
-However, vendor names should be preferred in most cases.
+However, vendor names should be preferred.

 ### Standardised capabilities